empowerID/empowernow_docs/docs/services/experience/plugins.md

 ---
-title: Experience Plugin System
+title: Experience Plugin System (Primer)
-sidebar_label: Plugins
+sidebar_label: Plugins (Primer)
 ---

-This page distills and formalizes the Experience plugin content into a production‑ready reference.
+This is a concise primer.
+For the full canonical architecture and operations, see `./experience_plugins`.
+Development steps are in `./quickstart` and the full ops/security/API/versioning references are linked from the Experience index.

 ## Background & context